 In the Cloud access mode, you can only access the router's web interface.
 Access to the command-line interface (CLI) of the router will not work.

 Direct access mode allows you to use any protocol to access your home network unless your ISP restricts such access.

 When Direct access is enabled, and the WAN interface has a private IP address, you will see a message: 'Direct access isn't possible with a private IP address'.
 Use the Cloud access mode or purchase a public IP address from your ISP.

 TIP: Note: If you have a public IP address, you can use both 'Direct access' mode and 'Cloud access' mode, and if you have a private IP address, you can only use 'Cloud access' mode.

 6. To access the web interface and web applications remotely, the 'Allow access from the Internet' option must be enabled.
 The same option activates automatically when 'Access to the web interface' is set to 'HTTP and HTTPS' or 'HTTPS only' on the Users and access page in the 'Remote access' section.

 7. After the settings have been made, you can access the web interface of your Keenetic from anywhere on the Internet using the registered domain name.

-1. Configure forwarding of the supported external port to any neccessary internal port;
+a.
+Configure forwarding of the supported external port to any necessary internal port;

-3. Use a 4th level domain name for access.
+c.
+Use a 4th-level domain name for access.